django/dsf-working-groups/active/fundraising.md

 ## Budget

-The board wil be asked for funds as needed.
+The board will be asked for funds as needed.

 ## Comms